 However, the committee did not express unanimous agreement that a public health emergency of international concern should be declared.
 Some members questioned whether a disease that has a low case fatality rate should be a PHEIC.

 Others worried that a PHEIC designation could further stigmatize LGBTQ communities since most cases thus far have been diagnosed among men who have sex with men.

-The – nine against and six for PHEIC status.
+The vote from the emergency committee was split – nine against and six for PHEIC status.
 But Director-General Tedros opted to go ahead and declare monkeypox a PHEIC.

 What Happens Now?